This post may contain affiliate links. See our disclosure policy.

 And now, for the fabulous side dishes!
 We have dozens of side dish recipes for you to choose from, but we’ve included a few of our very favorites below.

-Perfectly baked potatoes, cheesy potato casserole, roasted asparagus, creamed corn and fluffy dinner rolls; these side dishes will pair beautifully with any main dish that you choose.
+Perfectly baked potatoes with butter, sour cream, salt and pepper, cheesy potato casserole, roasted asparagus, creamed corn and fluffy dinner rolls; these side dishes will pair beautifully with any main dish that you choose.

 No matter the size of our family gatherings, we always include a couple of beautiful and flavorful holiday drinks.
 I love to have a simmering pot of fragrant wassail prepared for Christmas Eve, something extra special for our family to sip while we wrap last minute gifts and prep things for the next morning.
 And nothing beats a cozy evening around the Christmas tree, a fire crackling in the fireplace, sipping on a mug of our rich and decadent peppermint hot chocolate.